vinlin24/cs143-notebooks/16 B+ Trees (Continued).md

 Leaf nodes store pointers to the actual records associated with the table keys, so if we want to retrieve the actual data for $k = 12$, we can now do that through the pointer.

+### Range Queries

 Notice that the sorted nature of the keys as well as the pointers between leaf nodes make **range queries** similarly easy to implement.
 Suppose we're interested in all keys in the range $[3, 13]$.

 1. We'll first traverse down the tree as outlined above to locate $k = 3$.
 Then, we simply continue the linear scan down the leaf node to collect $k = 4 \le 13$.
 2. We still have leaf nodes left and have not reached our upper bound $13$ yet, so we can follow the horizontal pointer to the next leaf node and continue our linear scan.
 We collect $k = 10, 11, 12, 13 \le 13$.
 Now at this point, we can stop.
 3. We've found the keys $\lbrace 3, 4, 10, 11, 12, 13 \rbrace \in [3, 13]$.
 If we want the data associated with those keys, we can access them through the stored pointers.

-### Inserting into a B+ Tree
+## Inserting into a B+ Tree

 Insertion is a lot more involved because of the tricky invariants we need to maintain at all times in the B+ tree.
 Namely, every node has a *fixed* length (capacity), and parent node keys have to be kept in lock step with their children key ranges.

-There are two cases we'll consider:
+There are three cases we'll consider:

+### CASE I: Just Insert

-**CASE I:** "Just insert".
-We traverse down the B+ tree to the correct leaf node, and if the node still has vacancy *and* the key belongs after all the other existing keys in the node, just insert that key in the first vacant slot.
+We traverse down the B+ tree to the correct leaf node, and if the node still has vacancy, just insert that key into the node.

-Suppose we want to insert $k=14$ into this B+ tree:
+Suppose we want to insert $k=14$ into this (abbreviated, note the missing pointers) B+ tree:

 ![](assets/lec16/b+tree_insertion_case1_before.png)